 Due to the remoteness and protection efforts, the conservation status of the location is outstanding, making Malpelo one of the world's top diving destinations.

 Malpelo Fauna and Flora Sanctuary

 The Malpelo Fauna and Flora Sanctuary is a large marine protected area located approximately 500 km (300 mi) off Colombia's Pacific coast.
 This UNESCO World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.

 The vast majority of the property, 857,465 ha (2,118,840 acres), is a "marine wilderness" constituting the largest no-fishing zone in the Eastern Tropical Pacific.
 The rugged underwater topography includes steep walls, caves, and tunnels, reaching a depth of around 3,400 m (11,150 ft).

 Jointly with the local confluence of several oceanic currents, this complex terrain is the basis for highly diverse marine ecosystems and habitats.

-Widely recognized as one of the top diving sites in the world, due to the presence of steep walls and caves of outstanding natural beauty, these deep waters support important populations of large predators and pelagic species.
+Widely recognized as one of the top diving sites in the world due to the presence of steep walls and caves of outstanding natural beauty, these deep waters support significant populations of large predators and aquatic species.

-The sanctuary hosts impressive populations of marine species, including large top predators and pelagic species, such as Giant Grouper, Billfish, and numerous shark species.
+The sanctuary hosts special populations of marine species, including large top predators and aquatic species, such as Giant Grouper, Billfish, and numerous shark species.